tdenimal/tdenimal.github.io/_posts/2024-06-01-why_datamesh.md

 In summary, Data Mesh is a powerful approach to data management that empowers domains, treats data as a product, and promotes self-service capabilities.
 By understanding its principles, benefits, and self-service features, organizations can unlock the full potential of their data assets and gain a competitive edge in today's data-driven world.

+In next posts we will deep dive in each of the data mesh principles.

 ## References